Quboid/CS2-MoveIt/Code/MoveIt/LongDescription.md

 Hotkeys: view and change any keyboard settings here.

+This is an beta version of Move It.
+Save often, save different.

 ## Known Issues
 * Align to terrain height does yet not work with objects that affect terrain, e.g. buildings and on-ground roads.
 * Page Up/Down do not work in the editor.
 Use Numpad 9 and 3 instead, or rebind the move up/down keys.
 * Some players experience an occasional crash the first time they use Move It after using Undo.
 If you get this, please send me your log files.

 ## Credits: